dpenkler/ALPS/README.md

 For Un*x systems:
 1) Obtain a source distribution alpsSrcX-XX.tgz
    where X-XX is the revision number.
-   Source is available on request to the author <dpenkler@gmail.com>
+   Source is available upon request to the author <dpenkler@gmail.com>
 2) Change to the directory in which you wish the alps directory to be created
 3) Extract the files: